Skip to content

 The Account Servicing Entity’s expected behavior when observing these webhook events is detailed in the Event Handlers documentation.

 The backend package requires an environment variable called WEBHOOK_URL which MUST specify this endpoint.
+An OpenAPI specification of that endpoint can be found here.

 Identity Provider